-Relatively fast trains that run the length of Italy, stopping at cities and large towns.
+Intercity are relatively fast trains that run the length of Italy, stopping at cities and large towns.
 First and second class service is available.
 First class coaches offer slightly better seats and are generally less populated.
 Seat reservations are compulsory on the Intercity Plus trains, and the fee is included in the ticket price.
 Seat reservations can be made for most Intercity trains, too.

 Regionale (Regional Trains)

 These are the local trains, often running around work and school schedules.
-They are cheap and usually reliable--but seats can be hard to find on major routes.
-Many regional trains have only second class seats, but if available, consider first class, asking for Prima Classe, per favore, it's less likely to be full especially during commute times and doesn't cost much more.
+They are cheap and usually reliable, but seats can be hard to find on major routes.
+Many regional trains have only second class seats, but if available, consider first class, asking for Prima Classe per favore, it's less likely to be full especially during commute times and doesn't cost much more.

 Finding your destination on the train schedules

 In train stations there are both white and yellow/orange train schedules displayed.
 For departing trains, check the yellow/orange colored poster.
 It will tell you the route, the major intermediate stops, the the times the trains run.
 Be sure to check the notes column; expect schedule changes for Sundays and holidays (there are generally fewer trains that run on Sundays).
 Most train stations have a large board or small television listing trains that will arrive or depart soon and which track they use.

 There are a number of ways to buy a train ticket in Italy or Before You Go:

 - Go to a ticket window at the station equipped with the time and destination of the train you want to take, the number of tickets you need, and ticket class (primo or secondo).

 - Use a ticket machine if the station has them.
 These are pretty easy to use, and you can avoid long lines at the ticket window.

 - Buy a ticket from a travel agent if they're equipped to handle train tickets.
 An extra fee will usually be added to the price.